Local workers - Qualifications - Public Administration and Safety

-Overall, 41.2% of the Public Administration and Safety held educational qualifications, and 29.0% had no qualifications, compared with 33.3% and 40.0% respectively for the Rental, Hiring and Real Estate Services workforce within Gunnedah Shire.
+Overall, 68.6% of the workers (Public Administration and Safety) who held educational qualifications, and 29.0% had no qualifications, compared with 76.0% and 21.8% respectively for New South Wales.

-The major differences between the qualifications held by the Public Administration and Safety workforce in the Gunnedah Shire and the Rental, Hiring and Real Estate Services workforce were:
+The major differences between the qualifications held by the workforce (Public Administration and Safety) of the Gunnedah Shire and New South Wales were:

-- A larger percentage of local workers with Advanced Diploma or Diplomas (20.4% compared to 5.3%)
+- A smaller percentage of local workers (Public Administration and Safety) with Bachelor or Higher degree (16.7% compared to 37.7%)

-- A larger percentage of local workers with Certificate III & IV Levels (27.3% compared to 20.0%)
+- A larger percentage of local workers (Public Administration and Safety) with Certificate III & IV Level (27.3% compared to 18.0%)

-- A smaller percentage of local workers with No qualifications (29.0% compared to 40.0%)
+- A larger percentage of local workers (Public Administration and Safety) with No qualification (29.0% compared to 21.8%)

 The largest changes in the qualifications held by the Public Administration and Safety workforce in the Gunnedah Shire between 2011 and 2016 were:

-- Bachelor or Higher degrees (-13 local workers)
+- Bachelor or Higher degree (-13 local workers)

-- Advanced Diploma or Diplomas (+12 local workers)
+- Advanced Diploma or Diploma (+12 local workers)

-- Certificate III & IV Levels (+5 local workers)
+- Certificate III & IV Level (+5 local workers)